arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

   Serial.println(" VDC");
 }
 ```

+#### Digital Inputs

+The input voltage range for each digital input terminal is the following:

+- **Input voltage range**: 0 to +24 VDC

+The input terminals can be used through the built-in functions of the [Arduino programming language](https://www.arduino.cc/reference/en/).
+To use the input terminals as digital inputs:

+- Add the `pinMode(pinName, INPUT)` instruction in your sketch's `setup()` function.

 The sketch below shows how to monitor digital states on Opta™'s input terminals `I1`, `I2`, and `I3`.
 It initializes a serial connection, takes readings from each defined terminal, and interprets these readings as either `HIGH` or `LOW` digital states.
 These states are then output through the Arduino IDE's Serial Monitor.
 The state readings are looped every second, allowing you to monitor changes in real time.